dyazincahya/sqlite-helper-nativescript/README.md

 };
 ```

-5. import file sql_helper.js on your module, like :
+5. import file `sqlite_helper` on your module, like :
    ```javascript
    import {
      SQL__select,